As you walk around the city looking for food you may find yourself thinking of the old Catalan proverb:

 In the late afternoon you’ll have your pick from the buffet-style setup with a selection of pastas, meats, cheeses, hummus, and Basque-style pintxos.
 There’s probably no greater food selection in the list.

-I’ve given you my list of where to get free tapas in Barcelona but that’s just the beginning!
+I’ve given you my list of the best tapas in Barcelona but that’s just the beginning!
 Any question you have regarding your Barcelona holiday will be answered by me personally in the comments below.

 And don’t be afraid to join the Barcelona tapas discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, chat with fellow travelers, and more – anything goes!